-- Click the Insert Tab.
+- ♦ Click the Insert Tab.

-- Click the [Online Pictures] button in the Illustrations Group.
+- Click the [Pictures] button drop-down in the Illustrations Group.

+- Schoose Online Pictures... from the menu.

-- A Bing Search window opens.
+- ♦ The Online Pictures dialog opens.

 - Type in the type of images you are searching for in the Search field or click the tile for the desired topic and press the [Enter] key. - To try a new search enter a new keyword and press the [Enter] key. - The Online Pictures dialog displays the results of the search, note the Creative Commons Only check box is checked on by default.